-The COBF sequential sounding support to be conditional mandatory if the device supports COBF.
+The Co-BF sequential sounding support to be conditional mandatory if the device supports Co-BF.

 [Motion #116, [1] and 185]

-APs exchange the following 2-bit capability fields with values 1, 2, 3, or 4 at the time of group formation between the members of a COBF pair.
+APs exchange the following 2-bit capability fields with values 1, 2, 3, or 4 at the time of group formation between the members of a Co-BF pair.
 The capabilities are defined for the AP declared BW and assume Nc=2 (# of columns in the feedback)

-Field 1 – Total number of OBSS sounding reports that the AP can store for this COBF pair at a given time
+Field 1 – Total number of OBSS sounding reports that the AP can store for this Co-BF pair at a given time

-Field 2 – Total number of OBSS joint sounding reports that the AP can store for this COBF pair at a given time (can’t be higher than number in field 1)
+Field 2 – Total number of OBSS joint sounding reports that the AP can store for this Co-BF pair at a given time (can’t be higher than number in field 1)

 [Motion #421, [264] and [386]]

-A non-AP STA is allowed to enable/disable CoBF/CoSR operation for the non-AP STA by using 11bn’s feature enabling/disabling procedure (by using Link Reconfiguration Request/Notify frame)
+A non-AP STA is allowed to enable/disable Co-BF/Co-SR operation for the non-AP STA by using 11bn’s feature enabling/disabling procedure (by using Link Reconfiguration Request/Notify frame)

-There are restrictions on how often CoBF/CoSR enablement/disablement requests by the non-AP STA can be sent, those restrictions are TBD
+There are restrictions on how often Co-BF/Co-SR enablement/disablement requests by the non-AP STA can be sent, those restrictions are TBD

 Sounding procedure

-Both sequential NDP based and joint NDP based sounding options will be supported for COBF in 802.11bn.
+Both sequential NDP based and joint NDP based sounding options will be supported for Co-BF in 802.11bn.

 [Motion #97, [1] and 178]

-The sequential NDP based sounding protocol will be as shown below for COBF
+The sequential NDP based sounding protocol will be as shown below for Co-BF

 Sounding happens one BSS at a time